-[ 8c.
+8c.
 Does the Board have any evidence about the quality of Assessments locally and what the barriers to effective practice might be?
-Social Care & Education within single and multi- Complete single and multi- agency audits periodically throughout 2014/15 and embed into audit cycle for 2015/16 G CSC single agency audits Dec 14; Jan 15 & March 15 - Multi-agency audits by LSCB RM/ CM/NL Assessments where appropriate clearly consider CSE.
+Social Care & Education Complete single and multi- agency audits periodically throughout 2014/15 and embed into audit cycle for 2015/16 G CSC single agency audits Dec 14; Jan 15 & March 15 - Multi-agency audits by LSCB RM/ CM/NL Assessments where appropriate clearly consider CSE.
 Training is offered to multi-agency network to improve quality of assessments 8d.
-Does the Board have an awareness of the key issue for effortive assement of your people who are being sexue who are being sexue what needs to be put in place to optimise assessment practice in this area?
+Does the Board have an awareness of the key issue for effective assessment of young people who are being sexually exploited and what needs to be put in place to optimise assessment practice in this area?
 Children's' Social Care CSE risk assessment to be undertaken on all young people over 10 who go missing.
 Complete & review CSE risk assessments on current missing cases.
 G Nov 14 & Audit March 15 NL/JW/PC/RM All children who regularly go missing have effective CSE risk assessments.
 Education Multi-agency support to be provided to schools in identifying CSE risk factors / indicators G Ongoing NL/LSCB/AC Schools are able to consistently identify & address CSE risk factors.
 8e.
 How will the Board know it has been successful?
-Children's Social Care Complete CSE Risk assessments on current cases.
+Children's Social Care Evidence on LCS of clear identification of young people understood to be at risk of CSE; CSA & peer on peer abuse Complete CSE Risk assessments on current cases.
 G LCS ability to flag cases, discuss with Liquid Logic and consider upgrade to CSE workspace when available in June 15.
 March 2015 and ongoing as new cases identified.
 JW/NL/PC/RM CSE risk assessments are embedded into practice and regularly reviewed reports from schools & Statutory safeguarding reports from schools & multi-agency audits G Ongoing NL/AC/LSCB CSE screening and appropriate referrals are embedded into practice